 As the Taoiseach knows, the House debated autism last night.
 I am raising this matter in the context of the Education (Admission to Schools) Act 2018, which was agreed in December.
 It is estimated that one in 65 people is on the autism spectrum.
 There are 11 primary schools in my constituency that make provision for children with autism.
-No primary schools in my constituency make such provision.
+No secondary schools in my constituency make such provision.
 Just 18 secondary schools in the whole of Dublin cater for children on the autism spectrum.
 When will we start to see secondary schools or other schools being established throughout the country under the 2018 Act to deal with the establishment of autism units?
 The Minister is not here.

 I will allow Deputy Pearse Doherty, who is on my list, to ask a similar question.

 It is on the same matter.
 We had an excellent debate last night to mark World Autism Awareness Day.
 April is World Autism Month.
 Excellent contributions to yesterday's debate were made by Deputies on all sides of the House.
 Our motion was supported by all parties and Independents.
-The establishment of an-all party committee on the development of an autism empowerment strategy was central to that motion.
+The establishment of an all-party committee on the development of an autism empowerment strategy was central to that motion.
 I ask the Taoiseach, as the Head of Government, to state clearly that he supports the establishment of such an all-party committee so that we, as legislators, can come up with an autism empowerment strategy within six months.
 Such a strategy would support many of the issues being faced by children and adults with autism and their families.